weewx/weewx/docs_src/utilities/wee_import.md

     !!!
 Warning!
         Deleting the database file or dropping the database will result in all data in the database being lost.

-* If the above steps are not appropriate then the database should be restored from backup.
+* If the above steps are not appropriate the database should be restored from backup.
 You did make a backup before starting the import?